-After three months of not smoking, you’ve saved over $1,900.
-This is enough for a new computer or a plasma TV.
-After six months, you’ve got over $3,800 to spend.
-You could take your family for a holiday in Queensland or buy a return ticket to London or the United States.
+After three months of not smoking, you’ve saved almost $2,500.
+This is enough for a new computer or a TV.
+After six months, you’ve got over $4,900 to spend.
+You could take your family for a holiday in Queensland or buy a return ticket to London for yourself and your partner.

 The health benefits of not smoking for three to six months include:

-- Blood flow to your extremities, like fingers and toes, improves.
+- blood flow to your fingers and toes improves

-After one year of not smoking, you’ve saved almost $7,700.
-This is enough for an around-the-world plane ticket, some new furniture, or a lump sum off your mortgage.
+After one year of not smoking, you’ve saved almost $9,900.
+This is enough for an around-the-world plane ticket for yourself and your partner, some new furniture, or a lump sum off your mortgage.